-During the interview, the applicant household will be asked to update the information on their original application.
+During the interview, the applicant household will be asked to update the informationHomestead Park Resident Selection CriteriaPage 16 of 40Revised 06/2023 (TCAC/HUD)

+on their original application.
 All sources of income and assets must be disclosed.
 During the interview, all items on the application will be discussed and confirmed, and third-party verification of each factor will be attempted, per HUD and IRS regulations and procedures.
 Until all items are verified, eligibility cannot be determined, nor any housing offered.
 Third party verification includes original or authentic documents generated by a third party source that are dated within 120 days from the date of receipt by the owner, verification forms sent by the owner directly to the source and returned to the owner through mail, email, or fax, and oral verification.
+After move-in, verification (EIV) system, which pulls data directly from the Department of Health and Human Services (HHS), the Department of Housing and Urban Development (HUD), and the Social Security Administration (SSA).
+This report will be run approximately 90 days after the initial move-in date and at every recertification.